fbpx

 Why Stack Your Appliances?

-Stacking your washer and dryer vertically cuts your laundry footprint in half, making it an ideal choice for Auckland homeowners dealing with tight spaces.
-Traditional side-by-side setups eat up valuable floor area, but a stacked configuration frees up room for other essentials, like a folding bench or storage cabinets.
-This small laundry idea NZ residents love doesn’t just save space—it also keeps your appliances within easy reach, streamlining your laundry routine.
-Plus, with Auckland’s humid climate, pairing a stacked washer with a dryer ensures you’re not reliant on outdoor drying during those rainy spells.
+Stacking your washer and dryer vertically halves your laundry footprint.
+Simple as that.
+Traditional side-by-side setups chew through valuable floor area, but a stacked configuration frees up room for the things you actually need — a folding bench, storage cabinets, or just space to move without doing a sideways shuffle.
+It’s one of the most popular small laundry ideas among Auckland homeowners for good reason: it saves space and keeps your appliances within easy reach.
+And with Auckland’s humid climate, pairing a stacked washer with a dryer means you’re not completely dependent on outdoor drying during those stretches of grey, wet weather.

 Choosing the Right Stackable Appliances

-Start by selecting front-loading machines designed for stacking.
-Look for models with compatible stacking kits—many brands offer these as add-ons to ensure stability.
+Start with front-loading machines designed for stacking.
+Look for models with compatible stacking kits — most brands offer these as add-ons to lock everything in place.
 We recommend compact units (around 600mm wide) that suit Auckland’s smaller homes without sacrificing capacity.
-For a family in Mount Eden, a 7kg washer and 7kg dryer combo works wonders, while singles or couples in Parnell apartments might opt for 5kg models.
-Check for energy-efficient ratings too; New Zealand’s focus on sustainability makes this a smart choice for your wallet and the planet.
+For a family in Mount Eden, a 7kg washer and 7kg dryer combo handles the weekly load well, while singles or couples in Parnell apartments might get away with 5kg models.
+Check for energy-efficient ratings too — your power bill will notice the difference.

 Installation Tips for Auckland Homes

-Installing a stacked setup requires a bit of planning, especially in older Auckland homes like bungalows or villas with quirky layouts.
-First, ensure your space has a sturdy wall or cabinet frame to support the weight—vibrations from washing machines can be intense!
-A power point and plumbing access are non-negotiable, so position your stack near existing connections to avoid costly renovations.
+Installing a stacked setup takes some planning, particularly in older Auckland homes like bungalows or villas with layouts that weren’t designed with modern appliances in mind.
+First, make sure your space has a sturdy wall or cabinet frame to support the weight — vibrations from washing machines can be brutal.
+A power point and plumbing access are non-negotiable, so position your stack near existing connections to avoid blowing the budget on new plumbing runs.
 For apartments in the Auckland CBD, where space is at a premium, consider a corner nook or a cupboard enclosure to keep things tidy.
-Our team at Little Giants can custom-build a frame or cabinet to secure your stack, blending it seamlessly into your laundry design.
+Our team at Little Giants can custom-build a frame or cabinet to secure your stack and make it sit properly within your laundry.

 Enhancing Your Stacked Laundry Space

-Once your appliances are stacked, maximize the surrounding area.
-Add a narrow pull-out shelf between the washer and dryer for folding clothes—a trick we love for compact laundry solutions.
-Wall-mounted drying racks above the stack make use of vertical space, perfect for air-drying delicates indoors during Auckland’s unpredictable weather.
-You could also install slim cabinets on either side for detergents and cleaning supplies, keeping your laundry clutter-free.
+Once your appliances are stacked, make the surrounding area work harder.
+A narrow pull-out shelf between the washer and dryer gives you a spot for folding clothes — a trick we use all the time in compact laundry builds.
+Wall-mounted drying racks above the stack take advantage of vertical space, ideal for air-drying delicates indoors when Auckland’s weather turns on you.
+You could also install slim cabinets on either side for detergents and cleaning supplies, keeping your laundry free of the clutter that makes small spaces feel even smaller.

 Aesthetic Touches for Kiwi Style

-Aucklanders love a mix of practicality and style, so don’t skimp on the finishes.
-Paint the surrounding cabinetry in a crisp white or a soft grey—popular choices in New Zealand homes—to make the space feel brighter and bigger.
-Add a timber countertop above the stack for a warm, natural vibe that nods to Kiwi design trends.
-If you’re in a villa in Herne Bay, a herringbone tile backsplash can tie the look together, blending modern efficiency with classic charm.
+Aucklanders want practical, but they also want it to look good — and that’s fair enough.
+Paint the surrounding cabinetry in a crisp white or a soft grey (both popular choices in New Zealand homes) to make the space feel brighter and bigger.
+A timber countertop above the stack adds warmth and a natural feel that fits with how Kiwi homes tend to look at their best.
+If you’re in a villa in Herne Bay, a herringbone tile backsplash can pull the whole look together — modern efficiency with a nod to the home’s character.

-Stacking appliances isn’t just about saving space—it’s about adapting to Auckland’s urban lifestyle.
-With property prices soaring, many residents are downsizing to apartments or renovating older homes rather than moving.
-A stacked laundry setup fits into these smaller footprints without forcing you to compromise on functionality.
-It’s also a rental-friendly solution; if you’re a landlord in Freemans Bay, this upgrade can boost your property’s appeal without major structural changes.
+Stacking appliances isn’t just about saving space — it’s about adapting to how Aucklanders actually live.
+With property prices where they are, plenty of people are downsizing to apartments or renovating older homes rather than moving somewhere bigger.
+A stacked laundry setup fits into these smaller footprints without forcing you to give up functionality.
+It’s also a solid option for rentals — if you’re a landlord in Freemans Bay, this kind of upgrade lifts the property’s appeal without needing major structural work.

 Cost Considerations

 Expect to spend $1,500–$3,000 on a quality stackable washer-dryer combo in New Zealand, depending on brand and features.
-Installation costs in Auckland might range from $200–$500, factoring in plumbing and electrical work.
-At Little Giants, we offer tailored cabinetry solutions starting at $1,000 to encase your stack, ensuring a polished finish.
-It’s an investment that pays off in space saved and resale value added.
+Installation costs in Auckland typically range from $200–$500, factoring in plumbing and electrical work.
+At Little Giants, we offer tailored cabinetry solutions starting at $1,000 to encase your stack and give it a polished finish.
+It’s an investment that pays off in space reclaimed and resale value added.

 Real-Life Example

-One of our clients’ villa’s laundry was a narrow 1.5m x 2m nook off the kitchen.
-By stacking her appliances and adding a custom made cabinet she gained enough room for a sink and folding area.
+One of our clients had a villa with a narrow 1.5m x 2m laundry nook off the kitchen.
+By stacking her appliances and adding a custom-made cabinet, she gained enough room for a sink and a folding area.
 “It’s like I doubled my space without knocking down a wall,” she says.
-Her setup now handles a family of four with ease, proving this small laundry idea NZ homeowners can trust works in real life.
+Her setup now handles a family of four without breaking a sweat — proof that this idea works in practice, not just on paper.

-Stacking your appliances is a cornerstone of compact laundry solutions, especially for Auckland’s small homes.
-It’s a practical, stylish way to reclaim floor space and tailor your laundry design to your needs.
+Stacking your appliances is the foundation of most compact laundry builds, especially in Auckland’s smaller homes.
+It’s a practical, good-looking way to reclaim floor space and shape your laundry around how you actually use it.

-2. Utilize Wall Space with Clever Storage for Small Laundry Ideas NZ
+2. Use Your Wall Space for Clever Storage

-When floor space is tight, look up!
-Walls offer untapped potential for small laundry spaces, you can use to store essentials without crowding the room.
-Auckland’s humid climate and frequent rain mean indoor drying is a must, while detergents, baskets, and cleaning supplies need a home too.
-By installing wall-mounted storage, you free up the floor for appliances or a folding area, making your laundry both practical and spacious.
-This approach works wonders in Ponsonby apartments, Grey Lynn bungalows, and even Mount Albert villas with awkwardly shaped nooks.
+When floor space is tight, look up.
+Walls are full of untapped storage potential in small laundry spaces — and they’re often completely ignored.
+Auckland’s humid climate and regular rain mean indoor drying is part of life, and detergents, baskets, and cleaning supplies all need a home too.
+By mounting storage on the wall, you free up the floor for appliances or a folding area, and the laundry starts to feel both practical and open.
+This approach works well in Ponsonby apartments, Grey Lynn bungalows, and even Mount Albert villas with awkwardly shaped nooks.

 small laundry design